edwardgushchin/SDL3-CS/README.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-If you have any feedback, please reach out to us at [eduardgushchin@yandex.ru](mailto://eduardgushchin@yandex.ru) or https://t.me/sdl3cs
+If you have any feedback, please reach out to us at [eduardgushchin@yandex.ru](mailto://eduardgushchin@yandex.ru).

+We also have a [chat](https://t.me/sdl3cs) in Telegram, where I am ready to answer any of your questions.

 ## 💻 Authors